FooBarShebang/statistics_lib/Documents/Tests/TE005_special_functions.md

 **Expected result:** The function *inv_erf*(p) accepts a floating point number in the range (0, 1) and returns a floating point value $x \in (- \infin, + \infin)$ such that  erf(x)= p, which is equivalent to $x = \mathtt{erf}^{-1}(p)$.

 **Test steps:** This test is implemented as method *test_Ok*() of the unit-test class **Test_inv_erf**.
 Call the function being tested with a number of combination of values of the arguments, for which the expected result is known (either using published tables or on-line calculators, the source should be indicated in the unit-test method description).
 Compare the returned values with the expected ones.
-Also call the same function with a number of random values of arguments within the acceptable range, and check that the function returns a **float** number within the expected range.
+Also call the same function with a number of random values of arguments within the acceptable range, and check that the function returns a **float** number, and that the tested function is indeed inverse to the *math.efr*() implementation with the default (7 places) floating point precision.

-**Test result:** PASS / FAIL
+**Test result:** PASS

 ___